Alluxio/alluxio/docs/en/contribution-roadmap/Knowledge.md

 ## Java

-This roadmap assumes you have the basic knowledge about Java:
+This roadmap assumes you have some basic knowledge about Java:
-* You understand the Java basics e.g. classes, objects, primitives, references, methods, inheritance, interfaces, abstract classes, constructors.
+* You understand Java constructs such as classes, objects, primitives, references, methods, inheritance, interfaces, abstract classes, and constructors.
-* You can use the basic Java commands.
-Part of the most important commands are listed below:
+* You can use Java commands, such as the ones listed below:
 ```
 # Gets the version of the current java package
 $ java -version